Details you should know about Chandrayaan 2

 Once the rocket reaches space, the upper portion of the rocket will separate, releasing its payload.
 Once this is done, the orbiter-lander module will start conducting a series of five complex maneuvers around the Earth for generating the right amount of momentum required for carrying out the further process.
 Later, it will slingshot itself closer to the moon.

 After they are successfully into the moon's orbit, the lander is designed in such a manner that it will eventually detach itself from the orbiter in order to make a soft landing on the moon, later releasing the rover onto the lunar surface.

 The later and main function of the orbiter will be to orbit around the moon for a year, scanning and mapping the surface thoroughly.

-Talking about the orbiter, it is mainly made up of eight components out of which, seven belongs to India.
-The last component, the payload onboard belongs to NASA which is called Laser Retroreflector Array (LRA).
+Talking about the orbiter, it is mainly made up of eight components out of which, seven belong to India.
+The last component, the payload onboard belongs to NASA and is called Laser Retroreflector Array (LRA).
 It will be lasting for a very long time, in fact much longer than the entire Chandrayaan 2 journey.